The 20 Best Status Epilepticus Doctors in North Korea

 Seoul, KR

-Kon Chu practices in Seoul, Republic of Korea.
+Kon Chu practices practicing medicine in Seoul, Republic of Korea.
 Chu is rated as an Advanced expert by MediFind in the treatment of Status Epilepticus.
-Their top areas of expertise are Encephalitis, Anti-NMDA Receptor Encephalitis, Leukocytosis, and Epilepsy.
+They are also highly rated in 18 other conditions, according to our data.
+Their clinical expertise encompasses Encephalitis, Anti-NMDA Receptor Encephalitis, Leukocytosis, and Hashimoto Thyroiditis.

 Advanced in Status Epilepticus